Table of Contents

 Grow Your Team in Spain

 Expanding your business into Spain provides a great opportunity but it also presents a number of challenges.
 Velocity Global’s Employer of Record gives you the support and expertise to expand into Spain with trust and certainty.
-We take care of all hiring, onboarding, payroll, risk mitigation, and compliance procedures for you, while you’re able to focus on what matters most: running your business.
+An employer of record in Spain takes care of all hiring, onboarding, payroll, risk mitigation, and compliance procedures for you, so you can focus on what matters most: running your business.

 Benefits of hiring in Spain